martijnboland/apptext/website/docs/configuration.md

 title: Configuration
 ---

-You add AppText to an existing ASP.NET Core application in Startup.cs with the `services.AddAppText()` extension method.
+You add AppText to an existing ASP.NET Core application add application startup with the `services.AddAppText()` extension method.
 This method adds the core services with API and returns an `AppTextBuilder` object where all extensions are configured.

 An example: